rajvardhanshinde/VRV-backend/README.md

 # VRV Project

 The User Management platform is a web-based platform designed for task and user profile management.
 It provides a seamless experience by offering role-based access to users and administrators.
 The platform allows users to create, update, and view tasks, while admins can manage tasks and user profiles with full access.
-The application uses Spring Boot for the backend, Hibernate for ORM, MySQL as the database, and Spring Security for authentication and authorization.
+The application uses Spring MVC for the backend, Hibernate for ORM, MySQL as the database, and Spring Security for authentication and authorization.

 ## Features